KristofferHaakonsen/pr-question-template-action/.github/pull_request_template.md

 <!--Begin questions-->
 ## Questions:
-Please fill in the blanks below with numerical values.

-1. I have added ___ dependencies.
-2. I have created ___ new APIs.
-3. I have created ___ new way to receive user input.
+Please answer the questions by inserting a numerical value after the ":" symbol or check the "None of the above"-option.

+**I have created/added/opened new:**
+1. APIs/Ports:
-4. I have created ___ new way to receive user input.
+2. ways to receive user input:
+4. databases:
-5. I have created ___ new way to receive user input.
+5. storing new user data:
-6. I have created ___ new way to receive user input.
+6. ways to access/modify databases:
+7. global variables:
+8. dependencies:
+9. - [ ] None of the above

+**I have modified:**
+1. APIs/Ports:
-7. I have created ___ new way to receive user input.
+2. ways to receive user input:
+4. databases:
+5. ways to access/modify databases:
+6. global variables:
+7. dependencies:
+8. - [ ] None of the above

 - [ ] I have filled in the questions above :heavy_exclamation_mark: